The different open access models

 For publications, there are different open access models that are all compliant with SNSF regulations.

 - The gold route: the article is published in journals that are openly, freely and immediately accessible in the Internet; the list of gold open access journals can be found on DOAJ.
-Usually, journals invoice article processing charges (APC) to cover publishing services linked to quality control, editing, publishing and digital archiving.
-The SNSF covers these APC only in the gold open access route.
+Usually, journals invoice article processing charges (APCs) to cover publishing services linked to quality control, editing, publishing and digital archiving.
+The SNSF covers these APCs only in the gold open access route.
 For this, the SNSF works together with ChronosHub to ensure simple and clear processing of APCs, with direct payment without the researchers having to submit a request.
 So these costs cannot be charged to MARVEL funds.
 When researchers don’t have to pay any APC, we speak of the diamond or platinum route.

-- The green route: researchers self-archive their scientific articles, contributions or books (publisher version or accepted version after peer-reviewing, the submitted version is not enough) in an institutional (e.g. EPFL InfoScience, ETHZ Research Collection, etc.), disciplinary or preprint (e.g. arXiv.org) repository, usually after an embargo period.
+- The green route: researchers self-archive their scientific articles, contributions or books (publisher version or accepted version after peer-reviewing, the submitted version is not enough) in an institutional (e.g. EPFL InfoScience, ETHZ Research Collection, DORA PSI, DORA Empa, etc.) or disciplinary repository, usually after an embargo period.
 The green route is compliant with SNSF regulations as long as the embargo period is at most 6 months.
-It is important to keep the accepted version of the manuscript and to deposit it at once and a soon as available, regardless of embargo lengths etc. on an institutional or a disciplinary repository, which usually allows to specify an embargo at deposit.
+It is important to keep the accepted version of the manuscript and to deposit it at once and as soon as available, regardless of embargo lengths etc. on an institutional or a disciplinary repository, which usually allows to specify an embargo at deposit.